thierrygosselin/stackr/README.md

 * Use imputation methods provided by stackr to assess the impact of lowering or increasing threshold that impact missing data.

 **Step 7 SNP number/reads**
-* Is this metric a **de novo** artefact or a reliable signal of biological polymorphism?
+* Is this metric a *de novo* artefact or a reliable signal of biological polymorphism?
 * Should the statistic you are interested be consistent throughout the read ?
 * Will you consider haplotype or snp level statistics?
 * Use `snp.ld` argument in several of stackr functions to test consistensies of SNPs among haplotype

 **Step 8-9 HET and Fis**
-* Individual's mean heterozygosity will highlight putative outliers representing mixed samples.
 * Overall and/or per populations mean markers heterozygosity will reveal genotyping or biological problem.
 * Is departure from HWE a problem for the analysis you will be conducting ?
 * Extremes values of Fis could reveal genotyping problem